The Labours of Hercules: The Capture of Cerberus

-The morning after the raid, Japp phones Poirot to tell him they found jewels in the pocket of Professor Liskeard but that he had been set up.
-However, no drugs were discovered so someone must have removed it from the club.
-Poirot tells the astonished Japp that he was responsible, and then puts the phone down.
+The morning after the raid, Japp phones Poirot to tell him they found jewels in the pocket of Professor Liskeard, but that he had obviously been set up.
+However, no drugs were discovered, so someone must have removed them from the club.
+Poirot tells the astonished Japp that he removed the drugs himself.

 Rossakoff arrives at Poirot's flat.
-She happily confesses to Poirot that she put the jewels in the professor's pocket as she had found them in her own bag when the raid started, and so she had to dispose of them as quickly as she could.
-It was Varesco who planted them on her and she admits that he is the true owner of the premises.
-Poirot takes her into the next room where Higgs and Cerberus are waiting.
-Higgs can handle any dog and took the otherwise fierce animal out during the raid.
+She happily confesses to Poirot that she hastily put the jewels in the professor's pocket as it was the nearest to her; she had found them in her own bag when the raid started, and realized Varesco planted them on her to frame her.
+She also admits that Varesco is the true owner of the premises.

-Poirot asks Rossakoff to order the obedient dog to drop what it is holding in its mouth and it does so.
-A small sealed packet of cocaine drops to the ground.
-A shocked Rossakoff loudly proclaims her innocence and Poirot says he believes her – the true criminal is Alice who is in league with Verasco.
-She carried the drugs in her large skirt pockets and dropped them into her clients' pockets on the dance floor.
-When the raid occurred and the lights went out temporarily, Poirot was waiting by Cerberus and heard her put the packet in the dog's mouth – and Poirot took the opportunity to cut off a sample of cloth from her sleeve as proof.
+Poirot takes her into the next room, where Higgs and Dou-dou are waiting.
+Higgs is a skilled dog handler, and Poirot had hired him to briefly 'kidnap' the dog during the raid.
+Poirot asks Rossakoff to order the dog, who mostly follows Russian commands, to drop what it is holding in its mouth; when she does, the dog releases a small sealed packet of cocaine.
+A shocked Rossakoff proclaims her innocence, and Poirot reassures her he knows that the true criminal is Alice, who is in league with Verasco.
+She carried the drugs in her large skirt pockets, and dropped them into her clients' pockets on the dance floor.
+When the raid occurred and the lights went out, Poirot was waiting by the club entrance, and heard Alice put the packet in the dog's mouth - she had secretly trained Dou-dou to carry items for her in case of a raid.
+Poirot took the opportunity to cut off a sample of cloth from Alice's sleeve as proof.

+Japp arrives to take charge of the drugs, unwittingly interrupting a kiss between Poirot and Rossakoff; the latter flees by the back entrance before Japp can find her there.